 For United States federal income tax purposes, distributions paid out of a fund's current or accumulated earnings and profits will, except in the case of distributions of qualified dividend income and capital gain dividends described below, be taxable as ordinary dividend income.
 Certain income distributions paid by a fund (whether paid in cash or reinvested in additional fund shares) to individual taxpayers are taxed at rates applicable to net long-term capital gains (currently 20%, 15%, or 0%, depending on an individual's level of income).
 This tax treatment applies only if certain holding period requirements and other requirements are satisfied by the shareholder and the dividends are attributable to qualified dividend income received by the fund itself.
-For this purpose, "qualified dividend income" means dividends received by a fund from United States corporations and "qualified foreign corporations," as well as certain dividends from underlying funds that are designated as qualified dividend income, provided that the fund satisfies certain holding period and other requirements in respect of the stock of such corporations and underlying funds.
-There can be no assurance as to what portion of a fund's dividend distributions will qualify for this favorable treatment.
+There can be no assurance as to what portion of a fund's dividend distributions will qualify as qualified dividend income.
 Dividends paid by funds that primarily invest in bonds and other debt securities generally will not qualify for the reduced tax rate applicable to qualified dividend income and will not qualify for the corporate dividends-received deduction.